No road trip to 'N’awlins', as Bill calls it, for this tasty little dish ~ you can make it right at home!

-One pot Not-Quite Dirty Rice is a great dish to try in your Instant Pot, a perfect dish your family will want second helpings of.
+One pot Not-Quite Dirty Rice is a great dish to try in your Instant Pot (providing you can get the lid on.)
+It's a perfect dish your family will want second helpings of.
 No Instant Pot?
 Cook it in a Dutch oven on the stove top.

 Next time, same recipe, with the exception of substituting Andouille sausage and chicken liver for the ground beef.

 And perhaps a Dirty Martini or two on the side ~ with a little jazz or Zydeco music!